 One can get tea ware, Qi Pao (Qi-Chinese style clothing but I personally prefer Han Fu which is Han-Chinese style clothing), traditional style timber and bamboo household furniture and homewares, snack foods and traditional or country style Chinese restaurants.
 There are small stone bridges and traditional Chinese style buildings.
 There was a bubble tea shop (Coco) and I heard there is also a Starbucks but you won’t find any super modern shops or restaurants here, so that’s a plus for me.
 I recommend it for people who like traditional or old streets turned into commercial businesses.

 A friend accompanied me here on a night trip when I visited in July (2016).

 During the day, there are traditional hand rowed boat tours on the canal, for Y150 per boat, each boat fits about 5-6 people (estimating from size of boat from memory) so it’s best to go with a group of people.
 If you are travelling solo, you might even make some new friends if you share a boat with fellow tourists.

+There are a variety of small shops and stalls selling snacks and other products.
 I visited a stall selling handmade adorable steamed buns and other dian xin or assorted pastries/snacks.

 Tried one of these, these were rose shaped and flavoured sticky rice snacks with red bean paste.